 Which credit cards have the best points programme and why?

 The best ones give you the most flexibility regarding how you choose to use the points; the ones with the most airline or hotel partners to transfer the points to and programmes where your points don’t expire.
 There are over 400 credit cards offered in Australia and each one has different benefits, so it depends on your lifestyle and spending habits.

 I realised people weren’t paying much attention to their reward points, and certainly weren’t making the most of them. iFLYflat helps consumers and businesses avoid missed opportunities.

 5 TOP TIPS

 To reap your rewards, you firstly need to understand the often-complex navigation of points schemes, and then set yourself some goals and plan ahead.
-Here are some helpful tips and tricks when it comes to earning more points, and using your credit cards more effectively.
+Here are some helpful tips and tricks when it comes to earning more frequent flyer points, and using your credit cards more effectively.

 1. Not all reward cards and reward programmes are the same, so the choice of your reward credit card is critical.
 Some cards can earn double or triple the points on the same spend with no additional effort so it’s best to consider getting a card that earns more points for every dollar spent.

 2. Seek to redirect your existing payments to be paid by reward credit cards.
-I’m not advocating spending more, it’s just about putting your existing everyday purchases on your credit card, rather than using debit cards or cash, which don’t earn you any points.
+I’m not advocating spending more, it’s just about putting your existing everyday purchases on your credit card, rather than using debit cards or cash, which don’t earn you any frequent flyer points.

 3. Choose to do business with shops, cafés, bars, restaurants and suppliers that accept your preferred card.
 If they don’t, let them know you would want to use it – most business owners otherwise wouldn’t know, and would consider accepting it if customers wanted it.